 What applications run using cryptocurrencies?

-Cryptocurrencies enable a variety of decentralized applications, such as Decentralized Finance (DeFi), which offers traditional financial services such as lending, borrowing, and trading without intermediaries; non-fungible tokens (NFTs), which allow for unique digital assets such as art and collectibles to be bought and sold; and Decentralized Autonomous Organizations (DAOs), which allow for decentralized decision-making and governance through voting systems.
-These are just a few examples of how cryptocurrencies and blockchain technology can be used.
+Cryptocurrencies enable a variety of decentralised applications, such as Decentralised Finance (DeFi), which offers traditional financial services such as lending, borrowing, and trading without intermediaries; non-fungible tokens (NFTs), which allow for unique digital assets such as art and collectibles to be bought and sold; and Decentralised Autonomous Organisations (DAOs), which allow for decentralised decision-making and governance through voting systems.

 Are cryptocurrencies good investments?